threepointone/glamor/README.md

 `animation(keyframes)`

-a lighweight helper to add animation keyframes into the document
+adds animation keyframes into the document, with an optional name.

 ```jsx
 let bounce = animation('bounce', { // optional name